-August 23, 2017 – The Architecture Billings Index (ABI) is an indicator for commercial and industrial building activity.
+The Architecture Billings Index (ABI) is an indicator of commercial and industrial building activity.
 The Work-on-the-Boards survey is given to architecture firms each month to report how billing activity performed in the previous month.
 The ABI is a reliable tool for firms to track architectural movements in the market.
 Readings above 50 indicate rising levels of construction for non-residential buildings, while readings below 50 indicate contraction.

 Billings were at 52.2 in January 2020, which grew slightly by 0.19% from December’s AIA revised value of 52.1.
 The index is down 5.6% from the previous high in January of 2019 when the index was 55.3.
 The past four months have been relatively steady, with the index staying at an average of 52.05 with a median deviation of 0.1.